For a list of employment ideas, please click here

 gained from language study.

-also important to note that many people do not work in jobs related to
+also important to note that many people do not work in jobs related specifically to

-their major.
+the title of their major.
+The world is constantly changing and jobs that exist today may not exist tomorrow, and vice versa.
 It is therefore important for you to recognize the

 overall skills you gain and need to develop while in college.
 S